kmarchand/calendar-avail/README.md

 # calendar-avail
-Python script to copy Mac Calendar data to clipboard
+Python script to copy Mac Calendar data to clipboard.
+Includes a workflow for Alfred 2.

 Running the script will copy either a schedule summary or a busy/available list to the clipboard.
 Which one it copies is set at the end of the script (comment out one or the other):